pythonarcade/arcade/doc/index.rst

             </div>
         </div>

-Arcade is an easy-to-learn Python library for 2D games.
+Arcade is an easy-to-learn Python library for creating 2D games and more.
 The friendly API caters to both beginners and experts alike.
 Do you want to make something small, or explore the full power of shaders?
 It's up to you.

 What will you make?

 .. raw:: html